robhillman97/CPD_Git_intro/notes/introduction.md

 # Git and Git-Hub
-At some point in your research you will likely have a massive hard drive crash, or realize you introduced a bug in your code and want to revert it back to its working state (perhaps from several weeks before).
+At some point you will likely have a massive hard drive crash, or realize you introduced a bug in your code and want to revert it back to its working state (perhaps from several weeks before).
 Or you may end up working on a bit of code with other people.
 In any of these cases version control saves the day.
 This document with give you an introduction to `Git` and [`Git-Hub`](https://github.com/) as a version control solution.

 ## Before you start
 + Install `git`: https://git-scm.com/downloads
 + Create a `Git-Hub` account: https://github.com/
-+ Set up ssh key with `Git-Hub` account: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent (optional)
++ Set up ssh key with `Git-Hub` account: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
 + Set up Two-Factor Authentication for `Git-Hub`: https://help.github.com/articles/about-two-factor-authentication/ (optional)

 ## Useful documentation